 Living Savior holds weekly Sunday Services at 6pm.
 All services take place at the Living Savior Worship Center in Vinton Corner.
 Our address is 1762 Washington Street, Suite 102.

-Following the worship service, our children's program Living Savior Kids runs for roughly 30-minutes.
+Prior to the worship service, we enjoy a fellowship meal together at 5:00pm and then host our children's program Living Savior Kids which runs for roughly 30-minutes.
 This is an opportunity for the kids to engage with various Bible stories and teachings as they grown in faith and knowledge of God's Word!

 We look forward to serving you in the upcoming months and years.
 If you would like some more information about who we are and what we are doing in Blair, please contact us!

 You can expect a blend of both traditional and contemporary elements in the church service.
 Our music is done acoustically, using piano and guitar for accompaniment.

 style of worship

 A good way to summarize the style of worship might be accomplished well by stating the following.
 "Worship at Living Savior is..."

 more celebration than party."